michelleykw/michelle/README.md

-# michelle
-Personal website to showcase portfolio

-## How to update page?
+# How to update page?
 1. `yarn build`
 2. `yarn run deploy`